-Abstract: No one likes a surprise when filing a tax return.
-One thing that takes many older people off-guard is getting taxed on their Social Security benefits.
-This article explains how to calculate provisional income to determine whether your Social Security income is indeed subject to taxation
+Abstract: No one likes surprises when filing a tax return.
+One thing that catches many older people off guard is getting taxed on their Social Security benefits.
+This article explains how taxpayers can calculate provisional income to determine whether their Social Security income is indeed subject to taxation.